Part II: 3 Days In Railay Beach

-Best enjoyed in the early morning hours and late afternoons, this is the prettiest beach in the peninsula.
-The emerald waters are perfect for swimming and the cliffs will keep curious kayakers busy.
+Best enjoyed in the early morning hours and late afternoons, West Railay Beach is the prettiest beach on the peninsula.
+The emerald waters are perfect for swimming, and the cliffs will keep curious kayakers busy.
 Oh, and the sunsets are out of this world (but more on that soon).

-Unfortunately, locals haven’t yet decided to keep the longboats away or at the very least confine them to a section of the beach.
+Unfortunately, locals haven’t yet decided to keep the longboats away or, at the very least, confine them to a section of the beach.
 They’re super loud, always spew out black smoke, and take up precious beach space.
 By noon, the beach gets very crowded with sunbathers and longboats ferrying day-trippers and new arrivals.
-I found that that northern section of the beach tends to stay quiet.
+I found that the northern section of the beach tends to stay quiet.